-Mountain lions in the area of concern will be lethally removed (see map) until three consecutive years of adult annual survival for bighorn sheep exceed an average of 90% and fall female to young ratios exceed 30:100.
-Methods Mountain lions in the proximity area (see map) will be captured with the use of hounds and/or foot snares.
+Mountain lions in the error of concern will be lethelly removed (see man) until Mountain lions in the area of concern will be lethally removed (see map) until three consecutive years of adult annual survival for bighorn sheep exceed an , average of 90% and fall female to young ratios exceed 30:100.
+Methods Mountain lions in the maximity area (see man) will be continued with the use of Mountain lions in the proximity area (see map) will be captured with the use of hounds and/or foot snares.
 Captured mountain lions will be chemically immobilized and marked with a GPS collar.
 Marked mountain lions that enter the area of concern and consume bighorn sheep will be lethally removed.
 Anticipated 1.
 Remove any offending mountain lion known to be consuming bighorn Results sheep.
 2. Increase understanding of mountain lion movements, space use, and diet within the proximity area.
 3. Increase local bighorn sheep adult annual survival rates and fall young:female ratios.
 Staff Determining mountain lion prey selection prior to lethal removal allows the Comment Department to make more informed decisions on which mountain lion to remove.
 The Delamar based lions are consuming a substantial number of feral horses.
 The Department will increase our understanding of the effect mountain lions can have on feral horse populations.
-NDOW supports continuing Project 44 until the local bighorn sheep populations Project reach viability as defined in the annual Predator Plan.
-NDOW also supports Direction reactive removal of offending mountain lions while learning more about local Direction mountain lion diet.
+NDOW supports continuing Project 44 until the local bighorn sheep populations D : . reach viability as defined in the annual Predator Plan.
+NDOW also supports Project reactive removal of offending mountain lions while learning more about local Direction mountain lion diet.
 NDOW supports seeking outside collaboration and funding sources.